xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    - Execute the Test Suite with a Retry limit of 2:

-      In the following screenshot, five Test Cases pass when we set the retry limit to 2.
+      When we set the retry limit to 2, five-Test Cases passed.
+Test Cases 3 and 5 failed at the main run and first rerun but passed at the second try.

+      Since Test Cases 3 and 5 did not succeed on the first try but still succeed after two tries, their result pattern is intermittent.
+This is a clear sign of test flakiness and can be further investigated.

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry-2-times-result.png" width=85%>

-   Since Test Cases 3 and 5 did not succeed on the first try, but still succeed after 2 number of tries, their result pattern is intermittent.
-This is a clear sign of test flakiness and can be further investigated.

    **Consolidate Reports**

    > **Requirements**